networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 docker push networknt/api_d
 ```

 Next, let's create a Kubernetes Deployment file.
-This should be in locate in a separate repo for
+This should be located in a separate repo for
 deployment and that repo should be accessed from sandbox for deployment.
 But for now let's just
 put it into api_d/kubernetes folder for reference only.